liveha/NMBU-BIO326/Binning_metaBAT.md

 **REMEMBER, YOU HAVE TO CHANGE YOUR PATHS IN BOTH CASES**

-Sent the job to the queue:
+Send the job to the queue:

 ```
 sbatch checkM.SLURM.sh